-When personal circumstances necessitate a temporary absence from the program and return is evident, a leave of absence may be granted to students who file the Student Status Change form available in the University Office of the Registrar (see TJU Undergraduate Leave-of-Absence policy).
+When personal circumstances necessitate a temporary absence from the program and return is evident, a personal or medical leave of absence may be granted to students who file the online Student Status Change form available on the University Office of the Registrar website (see TJU Graduate Leave-of-Absence policy).
 Normally, a leave will be granted for a period from one term to a full academic year.
 Students considering a leave should first consult with the Program Director regarding possible effects on their academic progress.
-Students who are subject to dismissal for academic or disciplinary reasons are not eligible for a leave of absence.
-Students who fail to return at the end of the approved leave will have their status changed from leave of absence to withdrawal, and they will have to apply for readmission to return.
+Students who are subject to dismissal for academic or disciplinary reasons are not eligible for a personal leave of absence.
+Students who fail to return at the end of the approved leave will have their status changed from leave of absence to withdrawal, and they will have to apply for readmission to return within one (1) year of the withdrawal.

 For medical leaves of absence students must proceed through Jefferson Occupational Health Network (JOHN), which will notify the College of Health Professions.
-No medical leaves will be reviewed without endorsement of the Director JOHN, or other physicians designated by the Director of JOHN.
+No medical leaves will be reviewed without endorsement of the Director of JOHN, or other physicians designated by the Director of JOHN.
 Medical Leave will be for a period of up to one year.
 A leave of more than a year's duration will be granted only under the most extraordinary circumstances and only after review by the Program Director.

-A maximum of 2 leaves of absence will be approved for students during their entire program.
+A maximum of 2 personal leaves of absence will be approved for students during their entire program.
 After the student reaches the maximum number of leaves of absence, the student will be withdrawn from the program.